 There’s also two Great Houses outside the Enclave.

-House Puulchesera (3): The cursed Puulchesera.
+House Puulchesera: The cursed Puulchesera.
 All they touch turns to dust.
 Now they live in the slums of the Kwag, where there is nothing to blemish.

 House Coërsce: Elven mafia.
-Located in the Penumbazaar, they own one of the ancient Ziggourat.
+Located in the Penumbazaar, they own one of the ancient ziggurat.

-Not every elves are part of the Great Houses, in fact a majority lead a more mundane life, only loosely associated with their blue-blooded cousins.
+Not every elves are part of the Great Houses, in fact many of them lead a more mundane life, only loosely associated with their blue-blooded cousins.
 There’s those who reject the puppet theatre of the Great Houses entirely.
 The most famous and extreme of these dissenters are the Amphorae Sages (more on that another time).

 - Someone daring enough could make a fortune stealing a sleeper for ransom.
 Good luck to stay alive after that though.